cinnData/MLearning/Examples/[ML-08E2] Example - Handwritten digit recognition.md

 Out[16]: (0.924, 0.917)
 ```

 Slightly better, but the accuracy is getting flat.
 So, with a random forest classifier, we can easily achieve 90% accuracy.
 You can try variations on the size and the number of trees, doing a bit better.
-For instance, most practitioners prefer using the parameter `max_depth`, but is usually less effective that the corresponding maximum leaf nodes (note that $2^7 = 128$).
+For instance, most practitioners prefer using the parameter `max_depth`, but it is usually less effective that the corresponding maximum leaf nodes (note that $2^7 = 128$).

 ```
 In [17]: rfclf4 = RandomForestClassifier(max_depth=7, n_estimators=100)